-Meaghan enjoys working with students of all ages and skill levels, on a wide range of musical styles.
-Her priority is to help students achieve their personal goals, and develop optimal vocal function through a holistic, collaborative, and fact-based approach.
+Meaghan works with students of all ages and skill levels, on a wide range of musical styles.
+Her priority is to help students achieve their personal goals, whether it is learning an opera aria, or a favorite pop song for karaoke night.
+She works with students to develop optimal vocal function through a holistic, collaborative, and fact-based approach.
 She keeps up-to-date with current vocal pedagogy by attending conferences, workshops, and research.
 She currently teaches voice virtually, in light of COVID-19.
-Stay tuned for potential outdoor lesson opportunities!
+Stay tuned for potential outdoor lesson opportunities as the weather improves!

-During her time in Milwaukee, Meaghan maintained a busy performance schedule along with running her private studio.
-She was a section leader, soloist, and cantor at the Basilica of St. Josaphat, sang with the Milwaukee Chamber Choir, Collegium Ladyes, MacDowell Club, and regularly collaborated with the East Side Chamber Players.
+Prior to arriving in Seattle, Meaghan maintained a busy performance schedule along with running her private studio.
+She was a section leader, soloist, and cantor at the Basilica of St. Josaphat, sang with the Milwaukee Chamber Choir, Collegium Ladyes, The MacDowell Club of Milwaukee, and regularly collaborated with the East Side Chamber Players.

 Additional engagements include keeping up with her 4 year old and 2 year old daughters.